a3bd2lra7man/m7_db/README.md

   };

-  // optionally but known as a good practice and the library thinking in that way
+  // optionally but known as a good practice and this package thinking in that way
   // simple copying existing object to new one
   // helps you when do operation like update for fast copying the existing instance
   @override